Dental Implants: An Investment in Health

 How much do dental implants cost in Chicago?

-Dr. Jacobs, Dr. Finkel, Dr. Katz, Dr. Kase and Dr. Ross know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
+Dr. Jacobs, Dr. Finkel, Dr. Katz, Dr. Kase, Dr. Ross and Dr. Okamoto know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
 That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.

 Dental Implants Last Longer